kori-lab/hermes/README.md

   timeout: 1000, // default is `5000` (5 seconds)

   // puts a random user agent for the requesting
-  randomUserAgent: false, // default is `false`
+  randomUserAgent: true, // default is `false`

   // `proxy` defines the hostname, port, and protocol of the proxy server.
   // You can also define your proxy using the conventional `http_proxy` and